Your abstract can be accepted as poster display, poster walk, poster presentation or oral presentation:

 All the poster presenters, who received the acceptance email stating that “Your abstract has been accepted for a poster walk”, are kindly requested to check the poster station N° on the final version of the programme on site.
 The poster walks will take place in the poster area on the 15th, 16th and 18th of September from 08.00 to 09.00.
 The Poster should be prepared following the instructions below.
 A .ppt presentation is not necessary.

 All the posters presenters who received the acceptance email stating that “Your abstract has been accepted for a poster presentation” are kindly requested to check the date, time and hall name in the scientific programme.

 Poster presenters are requested to upload an electronic version of their abstract as per the instructions below.

 The presentation time is 5 minutes in total (2 minutes for presentation and 3 minutes for discussion)

-We kindly ask you to prepare presentation with 2 slides only on a USB Key with the following name of the file: “PosterPresentation_lastname_time”.
-The file should be brought to the slide center one day before the presentation.
+We kindly ask you to prepare a presentation with 2 slides only on a USB key with the following name of the file: “PosterPresentation_lastname_time”.
+The file should be brought to the slide centre one day before the presentation.

 Your presentation will consist of two parts:

 - The poster itself (uploaded as the instructions above)

 - Presentation during a poster session (2 slides – 2 minutes of presentation + 3 minutes of discussion)